kredar/kredar.github.io/_posts/2022-10-09-Top-Ten-Product-Manager-Must-Have-Skills.md

 ## 5. Collaboration

 PMs are the connective tissue between business, design and technology.
-They are master facilitators, and this includes: *actively participating in meetings, leading meetings, running squad processes, solving problems with other squads, and appropriately avoiding and diffusing conflict.* They build engaged, high-performing collaborative and inclusive teams, ensuring they fully leverage the best from those around them.
+They are master facilitators, including *actively participating in meetings, leading meetings, running squad processes, solving problems with other squads, and appropriately avoiding and diffusing conflict.* They build engaged, high-performing, collaborative and inclusive teams, ensuring they fully leverage the best from those around them.
 They can handle hard conversations and diffuse any conflict situations.
 They can effectively negotiate ambiguous situations and drive rapid decisions.
 They proactively look for opportunities to improve how to work well together within the team and across teams.

 ## 6. User Empathy

 User empathy entails truly understanding the user’s wants, needs, and pains.
 PMs must understand what motivates users and *why* they act in specific ways.
-They constantly collect data to understand customer behaviours better; this includes: *conducting surveys, user interviews, prototyping, A/B testing, usability testing, understanding and representing different user types and their needs, and synthesizing user science into insight*.
+They constantly collect data to better understand customer behaviours, including *conducting surveys, user interviews, prototyping, A/B testing, usability testing, understanding and representing different user types and their needs and synthesizing user science into insight*.
 They are recognized internally as experts in customer needs in their product area.

 ## 7. Strategic Thinking